Auerilas/ecopy/docs/source/matrix_comps.rst

 	**Parameters**

 	Y:  pandas.DataFrame or numpy.ndarray

-		A pandas.DataFrame or numpy.ndarray containing species abundance data (site x species)
+		A pandas.DataFrame or numpy.ndarray containing species abundance data (site *x* species).

 	X:  pandas.DataFrame or numpy.ndarray

-		A pandas.DataFrame or numpy.ndarray containing predictor variables for constrained ordination (site x variable).
+		A pandas.DataFrame or numpy.ndarray containing predictor variables for constrained ordination (site *x* variable).

 	varNames_y: list
 		A list of variables names for each column of Y. If None, then the column names of Y are used.

 	varNames_x: list
 		A list of variables names for each column of X. If None, then the column names of X are used.

 	rowNames: list
 		A list of site names for each row.
 If none, then the index values of Y are used.

 	scaling: [1 | 2]
 		Which scaling should be used.
 See above.

 	**Attributes**

 	.. py:attribute:: r_w

-		Row weights
+		Row weights.

 	.. py:attribute:: c_w

-		Column weights
+		Column weights.

 	.. py:attribute:: evals

-		Constrained eigenvalues
+		Constrained eigenvalues.

 	.. py:attribute:: U

-		Constrained eigenvectors
+		Constrained eigenvectors.

 	.. py:attribute:: resid

-		A pandas.DataFrame of residuals from the constrained ordination
+		A pandas.DataFrame of residuals from the constrained ordination.

 	.. py:attribute:: spScores

-		A pandas.DataFrame of species scores
+		A pandas.DataFrame of species scores.

 	.. py:attribute:: siteScores

-		A pandas.DataFrame of site scores
+		A pandas.DataFrame of site scores.

 	.. py:attribute:: siteFitted

-		A pandas.DataFrame of constrained site scores
+		A pandas.DataFrame of constrained site scores.

 	.. py:attribute:: varScores

-		A pandas.DataFrame variable scores
+		A pandas.DataFrame variable scores.

 	**Methods**